-As Kibbutz Be'eri Residents Shift from a Hotel to Kibbutz Hazerim, I Departed America to Join Them in Israel as the War Only Gets Worse
+As Kibbutz Be'eri Residents Shift from a Hotel to Hazerim, I Departed America Despite War Escalations for October 7th on Be'eri

 I made it back to Israel, despite the constant warnings on my phone of escalations with Hezbollah, and now a declaration of a Third Lebanon War.

-I made it back despite threats of a different kind, from the soul-sucking job I despise in the US, who has cared nothing about the four months I spent in Israel since this war began before I accepted said job - a war I traveled to on my own in November in order to write about the hostages and their families, which led me to a different kind of family, the larger family of Kibbutz Be'eri, which is where I now find myself.
+I made it back despite threats of a different kind, from the soul-sucking job I despise in the US, who has cared nothing about the four months I spent in Israel since this war began - a war I traveled to on my own in November in order to write about the hostages and their families, which led me to a different kind of family, the larger family of Kibbutz Be'eri, which is where I now find myself.

 Well - sort of.